quat1024/apathy/docs/2.x/MOBS.md

 ## JSON

-This rule does not have any options in the config file, but its ordering relative to other rules may be specified in `ruleOrder`.
+This rule does not have anything to configure in this config file, but its ordering relative to other rules may be specified in `ruleOrder`.

 ## Difficulty